-Alcohol is a primary, chronic, progressive, and often fatal health problem for all of society, not just for the professional community.
-It has specific symptoms that can be fueled by unmanageable stress, work demands or poor relationships.
+Alcohol abuse is a primary, chronic, progressive, and often fatal health problem for all of society, not just for the professional community.
+Alcohol use disorder has specific symptoms that can be fueled by unmanageable stress, work demands or poor relationships.
 If left untreated, alcohol use disorder can and will worsen.
-Like many other disorders, the symptoms of addiction can be temporarily stopped, but without significant lifestyle changes and continued recovery maintenance, relapse can occur.
+Like many other disorders, the symptoms of addiction can be temporarily stopped, but without entering an alcohol rehab program, significantly changing your lifestyle and continued recovery maintenance, relapse can occur.

-At Positive Sobriety Institute, one of the leading alcohol rehab and treatment centers in Chicago, we treat chemical dependency as a brain disease.
 Science has found that addiction can be traced to neural pathways in the brain predating a diagnosis.
-A genetic predisposition alone is not enough to predict addiction.
+However, a genetic predisposition alone is not enough to predict addiction.
 Typically, psychological and social influences drive the individual to use addicting substances and the combination of genetic predisposition and these influences trigger the disease.

 Characteristics of Alcohol Use Disorder